-After revealing the winners of the year's best new library buildings, the American Institute of Architects today presented its annual list of the best schools and learning centers.
-The Institute's Committee on Architecture for Education selected eight projects to receive Awards of Excellence and two for its Awards of Merit.
+Following the recent Library Building Award announcement, the American Institute of Architects now revealed this year's best new schools and learning centers.
+The Institute's Committee on Architecture for Education recognized six projects with its Awards of Excellence and five with Awards of Merit.

 AWARDS OF EXCELLENCE

 Project excerpt: "As one of the critical elements of the Belmont Day School’s master plan, the Massachusetts private school’s new barn provides ample space for its evolving STEAM and athletics programs.
 More than 27,000 square feet of space is divided between two stitched-together buildings: an engineered steel fieldhouse containing two dual-use basketball and volleyball courts and a stick-built steel classroom headhouse.
 Working in concert, the two programs provide the right combination of big and small spaces that foster collaboration among the school’s K–8 student population." ~ Read more about this project here.

 Project excerpt: "Bluestone Elementary School's design emphasizes a range of spaces and scales for different learning opportunities that are balanced with several public areas.
 Its dynamic landscape and wayfinding system celebrates the city's unique geography and geology.
 In doing so, the team encourages students to become active stewards of the region while developing deeper connections to the world around them." ~ Read more about this project here.

 Environmental Nature Center Preschool in Newport Beach, CA